 YWRC education comes in the form of a 50-minute, interactive workshop, with activity book for rangatahi entering, or about to enter the workforce.

 As well as having an interest in social justice, Mel has a lot of time and passion for helping support young people through their early life experiences.
 She understands that these experiences shape who rangatahi grow to become, and advocates for access to all opportunities, for all people.

 Outside of the YWRC, Mel is a director, stage manager, playwright, poet, and theatre enthusiast.
-With a love for alternative theatre, and challenging subject matter, she is the co-founder of BlackBox Creative, and LOUD Creative, and is the Vice President for Hamilton Musical Theatre.
+With a love for alternative theatre, and challenging subject matter, she is the co-founder of BlackBox Creative, and LOUD Creative, and is the Vice President for Hamilton Musical Theatre, based out of Riverlea Theatre.

 Tony is a passionate advocate for justice, equity, and fair opportunities for all workers.
 As well as having served as a past Manager of the YWRC, and organiser for the NZNO and FIRST Union, Tony has also been involved in Stand Up, the youth union movement.
 He believes that we must act now to preserve the planet and the future for our upcoming generations.